-If you are not sure if a Franciscan friar is a priest or a brother, you can never go wrong addressing him as brother.
-Within their fraternities, friars generally address one another by their first name or by the word brother.
-On this website, we use the word friar as the title for all friars.
+If you are not sure if a Franciscan friar is a priest or a brother, you can never go wrong addressing him as “brother.”
+Within their fraternities, friars generally address one another by their first name or by that word.
+On this website, we use the words friar or brother as the title for all friars.

 What is a Franciscan habit?

 A habit is the official garb that identifies a religious man or woman as a member of their individual order or congregation.
 The word came into use as it was the habit of religious men and women to daily dress in their respective, distinctive clothing.